CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 ## Raiding Rules:

 1. You may raid as a thief, mercenary, bank robber, and any custom class that fits the aforementioned jobs.
+    - Hitmen may raid bases, if they know their hit is in said base, in order to kill their target.
+Hitmen aren't allowed to take/damage raidables such as printers, meth/weed, bc miners, etc.

 2. You must wait 10 minutes in-between each raid.